multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Intended branches:**

-- After the current cycle ends and the new one starts, thetotalAssetsamount will contain the pastlastRewardsAmtvalue.
+- After the current cycle ends and the new one starts, the `totalAssets` amount will contain the past `lastRewardsAmt` value.
-  □ Test coverage
+  - [ ] Test coverage
-- totalAssetsis calculated correctly if the current cycle is going.
+- `totalAssets` is calculated correctly if the current cycle is going.
-  □ Test coverage
+  - [ ] Test coverage

-- If the current cycle ends and the new one doesn’t start, thetotalAssetsshould be equaltotalReleasedAssets\_ + lastRewardsAmt
+- If the current cycle ends and the new one doesn’t start, the `totalAssets` should be equal `totalReleasedAssets\_` + `lastRewardsAmt`
-  □ Test coverage
+  - [ ] Test coverage

 **Negative behavior:**

 - There’s multiple types of uints there, should ensure that there’s no way that any of them can overflow and block the functionality of the contract.
-  □ Negative test?
+  - [ ] Negative test?
-- must not revert(as per eip4626)
+- must not revert (as per eip4626)
-  □ Negative test?
+  - [ ] Negative test?

 **Preconditions:**

-- AssumeslastSyncis different than 0 (default value, which is never initialized)? this is missing
+- Assumes `lastSync` is different than 0 (default value, which is never initialized)? this is missing
-- assumes thatblock.timestampis safecasted? just as in syncRewards(currently
+- assumes that `block.timestamp` is safecasted? just as in syncRewards (currently missing)
-  missing)

 **Inputs:**